kraghot/Genesis/README.md

  - Perlin noise and DiamondSquare noise are already implemented
  - In the master branch only the DiamondSquare is used as it is enough to get a realistic looking terrain
  - Ambient occlusion map is automatically generated for the terrain
+ - Water is simulated using the flowmap method.

 As a result, you will get a realistic looking island terrain which is round-shaped and without remaining square-shaped heightmap leftovers.
  - Multiple filters can also be used to process the terrain after it has been generated